bnstrhbn/FanLink/README.md

 I do appreciate that this is not too appropriate for every type of data - you don't want to mint an NFT and store personal identification information onchain that would dox yourself.
 However, certain classes of data like artist fandom can't really be linked back to an individual on its own so I view this use-case as okay.
 In addition, many people like to flaunt their fandom of their favorite artists so being on-chain and public can be seen as a benefit.

 ## What it does
 FanLink is a project with a couple components.
 First is the ERC-1155 structure of the FanLink tokens themselves.
-These are soulbound NFTs, meaning they can't be transferred between addresses and are meant to represent someone's fandom in their favorite artists.
+These are soulbound NFTs, meaning they can't be transferred between addresses (I played WoW and love this name) and are meant to represent someone's fandom in their favorite artists.
 Someone would first sign-in to the frontend with their Spotify account - this allows the FE to get an OAuth access token and allow the FE to pull that person's favorite artists and mint those to an NFT.
 I also added an Update function to allow a fan to periodically add to their FanLink and add to their favorite artists - either by incrementing their old faves or adding new ones.

 The second part is a set of Chainlinked Artist tools as a separate contract and section in the FE.
 This is the artist interaction tools that allow them to see their on-chain fans and interact with them in various ways like reimbursing them in ETH for the price of their last concert or airdrop ETH for the ticket price of an upcoming concert.